DeathStar3/varicity-experiment/README.md

 ```

 This will start a Docker container exposing the visualizations in a web server.
-You will be able to access the visualizations at `http://localhost:8181`.
+You will be able to access the generated visualizations at `http://localhost:8181`.